Assess chances

 To immigrate to Canada, you need to prove your knowledge of English or French through language tests.
 The results must be no older than two years at the time of applying for permanent residence or when creating an Express Entry profile if you're immigrating through this system.

-The following types of tests are accepted for immigration to Canada: IELTS, CELPIP and PTE Core for English, TEF Canada and TCF Canada for French.
-These tests assess language proficiency in four skill areas: reading, listening, writing and speaking.
+The following types of tests are accepted for immigration to Canada: IELTS, CELPIP, and PTE Core for English, TEF Canada and TCF Canada for French.
+These tests assess language proficiency in four skills: reading, listening, writing, and speaking.

 IELTS (International English Language Testing System)